-Oceans North works in the lands and waters of four different groups of Arctic peoples.
+Pew works in the lands and waters of four different groups of Arctic peoples.
 Each group has developed its own language and traditions that have been shaped by the part of the Arctic in which they have flourished.

 The Inuit live in northeastern Canada and are closely related to Greenlanders to their east and to the Inuvialuit and Inupiat to their west.
-They depend greatly on marine mammals, fish, caribou and seabirds for food, clothing and other materials.
+They depend greatly on marine mammals, fish, caribou, and seabirds for food, clothing, and other materials.
 “Inuit” means “people” and is plural.
 “Inuk” is the singular and “Inuktitut” is the name of their language.

 The homeland of the Inuvialuit is along the shores of the Beaufort Sea in northwestern Canada and in the Mackenzie River Delta.
-They hunt beluga whales, seals, caribou and birds, in addition to fishing for whitefish and other species.
+They hunt beluga whales, seals, caribou, and birds, in addition to fishing for whitefish and other species.

 In the neighboring U.S., the Iñupiat live in northern Alaska, from Norton Sound in the northern Bering Sea to the Canadian border.
 On the North Slope of Alaska, Iñupiat whalers take the bowhead whale, hunting from small skin boats and skiffs in the Chukchi and Beaufort seas.
-They also hunt seals, walrus, beluga whales, caribou and birds.
+They also hunt seals, walrus, beluga whales, caribou, and birds.

 People who live in an area for a long time develop a great deal of knowledge about that place.
 If they depend on local plants and animals for food, clothing and shelter, they learn a great deal about the species they use and see.
 If the environment is variable and potentially dangerous, they learn to identify and avoid hazardous places and conditions.

-In the Arctic, such knowledge has been known by various terms, including traditional knowledge, indigenous knowledge, local knowledge and Inuit qaujimajatuqangiit.
+In the Arctic, such knowledge has been known by various terms, including traditional knowledge, indigenous knowledge, local knowledge, and Inuit qaujimajatuqangiit.
 Such terms often incorporate the wisdom that has been gained alongside knowledge.
 We use the term “traditional knowledge” simply because it is widely recognized.

 In recent years, a great deal of research has focused on traditional knowledge in the Arctic.
 Major projects such as the Arctic Climate Impact Assessment have incorporated traditional knowledge in efforts to understand what is taking place in the region.
 Nonetheless, there is a great deal more to be done to make the knowledge of Arctic peoples more widely available.

-Documenting knowledge in a report, however, is just one step towards fully incorporating what Arctic peoples have learned over generations.
+Documenting knowledge in a report, however, is just one step toward fully incorporating what Arctic peoples have learned over generations.
 A report about traditional knowledge may put certain facts and observations before a larger audience.
 But using that knowledge appropriately entails the wisdom than many people associate with traditional perspectives.